 And this isn’t only a moral issue; according to McKinsey Global Institute, advancing women’s equality could add $12 trillion to the global GDP by 2025.

-So how can you equip the women in your office to succeed?
+So how can you empower women in your office and set them up to succeed?
 Start with some of our workplace empowerment tips.

 Establish and encourage mentorships